 Day 2: The Garden to Policeman’s Point

 Your holiday begins!
-We will depart the Grand Chancellor at 7:30am and we have a 1.5-2hr drive to The Gardens area at the southern end of the Bay of Fires Conservation Area.
+We will depart the Grand Chancellor at 7:30am for a 2-2.5hr drive to The Gardens area at the southern end of the Bay of Fires Conservation Area.

 After a lovely homemade morning tea and taking in some of those spectacular orange rocks this coastline is so famous for, we will start our walk heading north.
 The Eddystone point Lighthouse will be our guiding beacon in the distance, as we will be walking towards it the whole day.
 This section of the walk has a few longer loose pebble sections as well as few headlands with rock boulders to navigate around.

-The end point today is at Policeman’s Point from where we will make our way to the accommodation, where you can settle in while the guides cook dinner.
+The end point today is at Policeman’s Point from where we will make our way to the accommodation.

 Day 3: Musselroe Bay to Boulder Point

-Today it’s a short drive to the start of the walk in Musselroe Bay at the northern end of the Bay of Fires coastline.
-We will be heading south along the stunningly white and isolated beaches in Mt William National Park.
+Today it’s a decent drive to the other end of the Bay of Fires coastline, where we start heading south from Musselroe Bay, aided by the prevailing winds.
+We will be heading along those famous and stunningly white and isolated beaches in Mt William National Park.
 The beautiful blue water might even invite you for a relaxing swim at Boulder Point.

 After our beach and sand walking is done for the day we make our way to Mt William (wukalina) for some 360 views from its peak (216m).
 On a good day you can see as far as the islands of the Furneaux Group in Bass Strait.

 More isolated and wide white sandy beaches await us today.
-We head along the coast from Boulder Point past Cobblers Rocks to Deep Creek.
+We head along the coast from Boulder Point past Cobblers Rocks to Deep Creek and finish around Picnic Rock.

 Along the way we should encounter some of the many shorebirds that call this area home and will pass Aboriginal sites of significance.